rdegouveia/Getting-CleaningData_CourseraProject/README.md

 ##FUNCTION
 The following function creates a table with the average of each variable for each activity and each subject.

+The function merges train and test set as follows:

-At the beginning the function merges the train set.
-It means the tables: X_train,Y_train replacing Y_train with the activities names and replacing column's names of X_train with names from features.txt.
+1st: The function merges the train set.
+It means the tables: X_train,Y_train, replacing Y_train with the activities names and replacing column's names of X_train with names from features.txt.

-1st: it creates a data frame called output with the names of activities instead of labels given by table y_train.txt.
-Then it merges subject_train.txt, output as follows:
+It creates a data frame called output with the names of activities instead of labels given by table y_train.txt.
+Then it merges subject_train.txt and output as follows:

 <!-- -->